 Options to purchase shares of either Liberty SiriusXM common stock or Liberty Formula One common stock, restricted stock units with respect to shares of either Liberty SiriusXM common stock or Liberty Formula One common stock and restricted shares of either Liberty SiriusXM common stock or Liberty Formula One common stock have been granted to various directors, officers and employees of Liberty Media and certain of its subsidiaries pursuant to the various stock incentive plans administered by the Liberty Media board of directors or the compensation committee thereof.
-The Liberty Media Exchange will not have any impact on the outstanding equity awards with respect to shares of Liberty SiriusXM common stock or Liberty Formula One common stock.
-The Formula One Distribution will not have any impact on the outstanding equity awards with respect to shares of Liberty SiriusXM common stock, and below is a description of the effect of the Formula One Distribution on the outstanding equity awards with respect to shares of Liberty Formula One common stock.
+The Liberty Media Exchange will not have any impact on the outstanding equity awards with respect to shares of Liberty SiriusXM common stock, and below is a description of the effect of the Formula One Distribution on the outstanding equity awards with respect to shares of Liberty SiriusXM common stock, and below is a description of the effect of the Formula One Distribution on the outstanding equity awards with respect to shares of Liberty SiriusXM common stock.